 - Leading the design team – Including working directly with a Heritage Consultant, if the project demands it.

-- Local authority processes – Including development of Heritage Appraisals, Heritage Statements and Conservation Plans (alongside a Heritage Consultant where required).
+- Local authority processes – Including development of Heritage Appraisals, Heritage Statements and Conservation Plans (liaising with a third-party Heritage Consultant where required).

 - Planning applications for period buildings – This may include Listed Building Consent or demolition within a Conservation Area; and further information may need to be submitted to Historic England, following approval.